IMMUNIZATION

 - Immunogenicity of the vaccine

 This is the resistance of a group to invasion and spread of an infectious agent due to the immunity of a large proportion of the group.
-To achieve this, high immunization coverage is necessary.
+To achieve this, high immunisation coverage is necessary.
 When there is herd immunity, the unimmunized in the population are protected because the infection is unable to spread as most people are immune.
 However when the proportion of those immunized is low then an infection can spread readily.
-Often a target of 80% immunization coverage can achieve herd immunity but for highly infectious agents, herd immunity may require immunization coverage of up to 90-95%.
+Often a target of 80% immunisation coverage can achieve herd immunity but for highly infectious agents, herd immunity may require immunisation coverage of up to 90-95%.

-All information on immuisation is evidence-based and are reviewed intermittently by the PAN sub-committee on immunisation to ensure that they are scientific, accurate, and based on recommendations by WHO, UNICEF, and the NPI.
+All information on immunisation is evidence-based and is reviewed intermittently by the PAN sub-committee on immunisation to ensure that they are scientific, accurate, and based on recommendations by WHO, UNICEF, and the NPI.

 At the regional level, the Americas have eliminated congenital rubella.
 Measles had been eliminated in many developed countries until the recent outbreaks stemming from vaccine hesitancy in their populations.
 Invasive Haemophilus influenzae type b infections were reduced by 99% following the introduction of a vaccine against the organism in the United States of America.
 Vaccines continue to prevent 2-3 million deaths yearly.
 Vaccines work!

-- Immunization is able to prevent 2-3 million deaths globally each year.
+- Immunisation is able to prevent 2-3 million deaths globally each year.

 - Disability is the hallmark of some diseases such as poliomyelitis.
 These disabilities are prevented by immunizing children.

 - Vaccines help to save scarce economic resources.
-The billions of dollars used in the Smallpox eradication effort amount is now being saved because the vaccine is no longer being produced and quarantine facilities for Smallpox are no longer necessary.
+For example, billions of dollars used in the Smallpox eradication effort are now being saved because the vaccine is no longer being produced and quarantine facilities for Smallpox are no longer necessary.

-- Immunization helps to keep children healthy.
+- Immunisation helps to keep children healthy.
 When children suffer from vaccine-preventable diseases, their health and immunity are compromised.
-Immunization keeps children healthy so that they are able to grow and develop normally.
+Immunisation keeps children healthy so that they are able to grow and develop normally.
 Healthy children become healthy adults and produce a healthy nation.

 - When children are healthy, they are able to benefit maximally from their education